MStylesMS/ParadoxFX/docs/MQTT_API.md

 - `VolumeAdjust` (optional): Volume adjustment percentage (-100 to +100), applied to device base VOLUME setting
 - `Channel` (optional): Audio channel routing
 - `Ducking` (optional): Background music volume reduction in units.
 Use negative values only (e.g., -24 to reduce by 24 units).
 Default: -24 for videos, 0 for images.
 Positive values are ignored with warning.
+- `loop` (optional): Boolean flag to enable continuous looping.
+Default: false.
+When true, video will restart automatically after natural end until stopped with stopVideo or new media is queued. **⚠️ KNOWN BUG:** Loop currently hangs after 1-2 iterations.
+Use stopVideo to break out of hung loop.

 Ducking resolution precedence (highest → lowest):
 1. Explicit `ducking` parameter in the command payload